odoo/documentation/content/developer/howtos/website_themes/setup.rst

 - **One2many** fields are reverse searches of existing many2one relations.
 For example, you could list on a contact all their existing quotations (from *one* record, you display *many*).
 - **Many2many** fields are filled in by choosing one or several records from a list of records on another model.
-For example, you can put several tags on one product, and several products can use the same tags (from *many* records, you can select *many*).
+For example, you can put several tags on one product and several products can use the same tags (from *many* records, you can select *many*).

 Views